Removable Insulation Jackets for Butterfly Valves

 - The Right Fit: Butterfly valve insulation jackets have an opening for the handle to permit full functionality without sacrificing a tight fit.

 - Convenient: Secure closures on the mating seams (where the two ends of the jacket meet) are made of Velcro, and then backed by D-ring closures for extra strength.
 Adjacent Insulation seal flaps, secured with Kevlar® tie cords, are provided on both sides of the butterfly valve jacket to prevent the adjacent insulation from rotating and help ensure a snug fit.
 Our closure system is designed to be strong but convenient; most untrained personnel can remove and replace the jackets in under five minutes.

 - Cost effective: Thermaxx Jackets’ standard line of butterfly valve insulation covers are available for class 150 and class 300 valves, in sizes ranging from .5 NPT to 24 inches, with 3 choices of thickness (1/2”, 1”, and 2”) for 3 ranges of temperature applications up to 600°F. Many Thermaxx butterfly valve jackets can also be custom-made, ensuring that you are paying for exactly what you need.

 - High Quality: As with all Thermaxx insulation jackets, our butterfly valve insulation covers are backed by an industry-leading 5 year guarantee.
 We stand behind our jackets, because they are painstakingly designed and crafted to remain effective under harsh conditions for the long haul.

 Got questions?
 We’re happy to answer any questions you have about our ball valve insulation covers or any of our many other Thermaxx Jacket solutions for your facility.
-Fill out the form below or give us a call today at (203) 672-1021!
+Contact us or give us a call today at (203) 672-1021!